loader

 Similar routes nearby

-• Dimon Lake and ring of the Paularo, Dimon and Neddis mountains.
+• Lake Dimon and loop of the Paularo, Dimon, and Neddis mountains

 • Monte Flop loop from Val Aupa